gsauthof/heap/README.md

-This repository contains a C/C++ [binary heap][heap] implementation which can be used for a priority-queue, for example.
+This repository contains a C/C++ [binary heap][heap] library which can be used for a priority-queue, for example.

 Besides the standard operations, this implementation also provides a remove operation and an interface that allows to store and maintain an element's heap position in a referenced object (i.e. to allow efficient removal).

+Several aspects of this library are configurable, e.g. the comparison and swap operations.
+In addition, the addressing in the implicit binary-tree data structure is configurable as well.
+This library includes 2 addressing schemes: the [standard binary-tree addressing][1] and [B-Heap style addressing][2].
+The latter is beneficial in heaps that span several memory pages because it reduces the number of accessed pages in vertical tree traversals.

+2020, Georg Sauthoff <mail@gms.tf>

 ## Design